No. 9; Updated November 2014

 Click here to download and print a PDF version of this document.

-Child sexual abuse has been reported up to 80,000 times a year, but the number of unreported instances is far greater, because the children are afraid to tell anyone what has happened, and the legal procedure for validating an episode is difficult.
+Child sexual abuse has been reported up to 80,000 times a year, but the number of unreported instances is far greater, because the children are afraid to tell anyone what has happened, and the legal process of reporting can be difficult.
 The problem should be identified, the abuse stopped, and the child should receive professional help.
-The long-term emotional and psychological damage of sexual abuse can be devastating to the child.
+The long-term emotional damage of sexual abuse can be devastating to the child.

 Child sexual abuse can take place within the family, by a parent, step-parent, sibling or other relative; or outside the home, for example, by a friend, neighbor, child care person, teacher, or stranger.
-When sexual abuse has occurred, a child can develop a variety of distressing feelings, thoughts and behaviors.
+When sexual abuse has occurred, a child can develop many distressing feelings, thoughts and behaviors.

-No child is psychologically prepared to cope with repeated sexual stimulation.
-Even a two or three year old, who cannot know the sexual activity is wrong, will develop problems resulting from the inability to cope with the overstimulation.
+No child is prepared to cope with repeated sexual stimulation.
+Even a two or three year old, who cannot know the sexual activity is wrong, will develop problems resulting from problems coping with the overstimulation.

 The child of five or older who knows and cares for the abuser becomes trapped between affection or loyalty for the person, and the sense that the sexual activities are terribly wrong.
 If the child tries to break away from the sexual relationship, the abuser may threaten the child with violence or loss of love.
 When sexual abuse occurs within the family, the child may fear the anger, jealousy or shame of other family members, or be afraid the family will break up if the secret is told.